 I promise you faithfully.
 You will fall in love with this beautiful Isle and return again and again...

-The beautiful spring pictured below is one of many springs providing a natural water system for the numerous moss species that grow in the mountains.
+The beautiful natural spring pictured below is one of many springs throughout Madeira providing a natural water system for the numerous moss species that grow in the mountains.
 The mosses cling like an emerald carpet to the volcanic rock all over the Island, creating a wonderful sea of numerous greens.

 Beautiful Festive Flower Displays